Awana Garden offers a whole new steamboat experience.

 Diners can choose to have a single, twin or quarter pot of soup bases, allowing them to mix and match flavors and taste profiles.
 For RM3, diners can also avail themselves to a free flow of the many condiments available at the restaurant, which include kung po sauce, sesame, seafood, wasabi and fine soy sauce.

-Awana Garden seats 143 people, and also has two private dining rooms.
-A pork-free restaurant, all food is prepared in the resort’s pork free kitchen.
+Awana Garden seats 143 people, and has two private dining rooms.
+A Halal certified restaurant, all food is prepared in the resorts Halal kitchen.

 Location: Lobby Floor, Resorts World Awana